-BMC Southern Sandstone Open Meeting – 21st May 2017
+BMC Southern Sandstone Open Meeting -19th May 2019

 1. Welcome and Apologies

-BM explained that the meeting would take on a new format.
+BM welcomed all to the meeting.
+Apologies had been received from: Sarah Cullen, Emma Harrington, Daimon Beail and Steve Jackson.
+BM explained that the meeting would follow its now standard format.
 It would only last for 0ne hour: it would start with a 10 minute overview from HRMG/SVG and then be followed by 50 minutes of general discussion with no agenda.
 Minutes would be taken of this meeting and would be emailed round by GA and be available online from the usual websites.

 2. HRMG/SVG Overview BM reported on;

 a.
 The Woodland Plan.
 Last November’s work weekend on the area below Sliding Corner had been successful with work also being done in other areas, including digging out the drainage channels below St Gotthard’s and The Vice, work that probably needs to be done every year.
 Tim Skinner had planted a number of saplings in the slopes below the Rocks.
 There had been a good turn-out and thanks were due to all who attended.
 This had been the first year that we had made the weekend a formal ‘BMC Event’ with a Risk Assessment and briefings at the start of the day and for anyone arriving late – this meant that wehad been covered by the BMC insurance.
 This seemed to work well without being too bureaucratic.
 The next stage, to be worked on this autumn is the area, below The Vice. and Mark Brewster really will be sorting out more saplings to put in from November onwards.

 Daimon Beail and Emma Harrington had extended their clearance work at the top from the Crucifix area to the right of Birch Tree Wall, including clearing the tops of the climbs; it is hoped that this would take traffic from nearby climbs